Employee Onboarding – 22 Simple Ways To Get It Right!

 Perkbox, a UK-based firm that provides a cloud-based member incentive and engagement program for businesses of all kinds, has devised an entertaining new game for the new hires.
 They force them to push the beer cart.
 Yes, you read that correctly.

 Every Friday, they ask the new hire to trek around the workplace, dishing out libations to the current staff.
-It’s a fun way to welcome a new team to the organization and makes everyone grin (or maybe it’s the beer).
+It’s a fun way to welcome a new team to the organization and make everyone grin (or maybe it’s the beer).
 Whatever it is, it appears to be effective!

-Make a list of enjoyable events you can use to greet and entertain your new hires.
+List enjoyable events you can use to greet and entertain your new hires.
 These activities, of course, do not have to incorporate alcohol.
 Consider a move that would be appropriate for your company’s culture.

 17. Champagne